nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/asynchronous-processing-architecture.md

 ## Recommendation

 Nuxeo Stream is shipped with Kafka implementations and brings more resilience and a greater distribution capability, for example, having several consumer threads for the same queue.
-For this reason, deploying Kafka is recommended to have a highly reliable Bulk Service.
+For this reason, **deploying Kafka is recommended to have a highly reliable Bulk Service**.

 {{#> callout type='info' heading='Kafka in the Cloud'}}
 You can consider [Amazon MSK](https://aws.amazon.com/msk/) or [Confluent Cloud for Kafka](https://www.confluent.io/confluent-cloud) as a managed service to go with Kafka.